 TGaz Editor: Move the following paragraph to page 127 (line 11) as follows

 If the RSTA includes a TB-specific subelement in an IFTM frame and the Status Indication field in the IFTM frame is set to 1, then the RSTA shall include an RSTA Availability Window element in the IFTM frame.
 The RSTA Availability Information field in the RSTA Availability Window element shall contain exactly one Availability Window Information field.
 The Availability Window Information field represents the availability window assigned by the RSTA to the ISTA.
-The Passive TB Ranging Availability Window bit in this Availability Window Information subfield is set to 0. (#1646, #3951)
+The Passive TB Ranging Availability Window subfield in the Header subfield in the RSTA Availability Information field in this RSTA Availability Window element set to 0. (#1646, #3951)